wyf7107/Full-Stack-Application/README.md

 # cs591-Full STack Application
-For cs591 homework and projects
+For cs591 homework and projects\n

-Use the final project folder
+Use the final project folder \n

-Use NodeJS to run server
+Use NodeJS to run server\n